Skip to main content

 In March 2018, the Work-based Learning and Apprenticeship Act came into force, providing regulations and governance and administration of accredited training programmes for work-placements, apprenticeships and internships for VET purposes.

-The Work-based Learning and Apprenticeship Act aims at strengthening work-based learning by:
+The Work-based Learning and Apprenticeship Act strengthened work-based learning by:

 • setting definitions and operational parameters for work placements, apprenticeships and internships;